The canonical ring of a stacky curve: Pointed gin: Hyperelliptic

+In sum, we have shown that the pointed initial ideal with respect to our chosen set of generators is given by \eqref{eqn:innotgin}.
 Semicontinuity of ranks implies that \eqref{eqn:innotgin} is in fact the generic pointed initial ideal.
 (One can also conclude by the argument of nonzero determinant as in Lemma~\ref{lem:pointedginnormalP1} and Theorem~\ref{thm:uniqexcgin} that relations with leading terms $y_i x_j$ and $y_iy_j$ remain leading terms up to linear combination for any general choice of $y_i$.)

-Finally, the relations are minimal: the quadrics are linearly independent, the cubics are independent of the quadrics as they are linear in the variables $y_i$, and the quartics have leading term $y_iy_j$ which is not even in the ideal generated by all of the monomials occurring in all of the quadratic and cubic relations.
+Finally, the relations are minimal: the quadrics are linearly independent, the cubics are independent of the quadrics as they are linear in the variables $y_i$, and the quartics have leading term $y_iy_j$ which is not even in the ideal generated by all of the monomials occurring in all of the quadratic and cubic relations. \end{proof}

 The Poincar\'e polynomial of $I$ is thus